AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-faq.md

-<properties
+---
-    pageTitle="Azure Multi-Factor Authentication FAQ | Azure"
+title: Azure Multi-Factor Authentication FAQ | Azure
-    description="Provides a list of frequently asked questions and answers related to Azure Multi-Factor Authentication.
+description: Provides a list of frequently asked questions and answers related to Azure Multi-Factor Authentication.
 Multi-Factor Authentication is a method of verifying a user's identity that requires more than a user name and password.
-It provides an additional layer of security to user sign-in and transactions." services="multi-factor-authentication"
+It provides an additional layer of security to user sign-in and transactions.
-    documentationcenter=""
-    author="kgremban"
-    manager="femila"
-    editor="yossib" />
-<tags
-    ms.assetid="50bb8ac3-5559-4d8b-a96a-799a74978b14"
-    ms.service="multi-factor-authentication"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/06/2017"
-    wacn.date=""
-    ms.author="kgremban" />
+services: multi-factor-authentication
+documentationcenter: ''
+author: kgremban
+manager: femila
+editor: yossib

+ms.assetid: 50bb8ac3-5559-4d8b-a96a-799a74978b14
+ms.service: multi-factor-authentication
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/06/2017
+wacn.date: ''
+ms.author: kgremban
+---

 # Azure Multi-Factor Authentication FAQ
 This FAQ answers common questions about Azure Multi-Factor Authentication and using the Multi-Factor Authentication service, including questions about the billing model and usability.